-Marijuana refers to the parts of the cannabis plant which contain THC, a psychoactive chemical.
+Marijuana is a drug that comes from the parts of the cannabis plant which contain THC, a chemical responsible for most of the plant’s psychological effects.
 People smoke or consume Marijuana to “get high,” or experience heightened sensations of euphoria and relaxation.
 When someone smokes Marijuana, the THC from the drug fills up their lungs, enters their bloodstream, and metabolizes in the liver.
 The mental effects of Marijuana occur because the bloodstream carries the THC to the brain.
 Once it reaches the brain, the THC interacts with the brain’s cannabinoid receptors, which are involved in regulating memory function, learning, decision making, coordination, reaction time, emotions, and attention.

 Cannabinoids are neurotransmitters (or structures in the brain which carry messages between neurons) and the brain synthesizes them naturally.
 THC is not a cannabinoid which exists naturally in the brain, so when THC interacts with cannabinoid receptors in place of normal cannabinoid neurotransmitters, it disrupts connections between neurons and impairs the functioning of the brain and nervous system.
 This is the reason why smoking Marijuana quickly affects how someone thinks and acts.

 When someone smokes Marijuana, the effects of the drug usually last for about two or three hours and begin within minutes.
 Most of the effects end within 5 hours, but some may last for up to 24 hours.
 When someone eats something that contains Marijuana, which is usually called an “edible,” the effects usually do not begin for approximately 45 minutes to an hour and they could last for almost an entire day.
 The effects of Marijuana usually peak around 30 minutes after the THC enters the bloodstream.